Medical Doctor Service Trust Agreement

 Your second question does not relate to service trusts.
 The service trust is a separate business providing services and products to a doctor.
 A business (which is what a service trust is) providing services to its own staff is another matter.
 We do not provide advice on this, as it has nothing to do with a Service Trust Agreement.

 To put it another way, the relationship between the service trust and the doctor is a B:B relationship.
 This is Business to Business.
-Who the Service Trust employs is a separate employment matter between the service trust and its employees.
+Who the Service Trust employs is a separate employment matter between the Service Trust and its employees.
 It has nothing to do with a Service Trust Agreement.
 It is not relevant to the B:B relationship.

 What is the best business structure for a General Practitioner (GP) in Australia?